cagilceren/React-Simple-Reminder-Front-End/README.md

 With the help of Axios i was able to build the communication between backend and frontent. (see: [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete))

-In the case of an error i have used axios.catch() function to catch the error and inform the user.
+In the case of an error i have used "axios.catch()" function to catch the error and inform the user.

 ## Usage